EqualExperts/slack-gardener/README.md

 5. Send the Slack app tokens to AWS as parameter store

     ```bash
-    pipenv run aws ssm put-parameter --name "slack.gardener.oauth.access_token" --value "xoxp-TOKEN" --type "SecureString"
+    aws ssm put-parameter --name "slack.gardener.oauth.access_token" --value "xoxp-TOKEN" --type "SecureString"
-    pipenv run aws ssm put-parameter --name "slack.gardener.bot.oauth.access_token" --value "xoxb-TOKEN" --type "SecureString"
+    aws ssm put-parameter --name "slack.gardener.bot.oauth.access_token" --value "xoxb-TOKEN" --type "SecureString"
     ```

 6. Send other configurations to AWS as parameter store

     ```bash
-    pipenv run aws ssm put-parameter --name "slack.gardener.idle.months" --value "3" --type "String"
+    aws ssm put-parameter --name "slack.gardener.idle.months" --value "3" --type "String"
-    pipenv run aws ssm put-parameter --name "slack.gardener.warning.wait.weeks" --value "1" --type "String"
+    aws ssm put-parameter --name "slack.gardener.warning.wait.weeks" --value "1" --type "String"
-    pipenv run aws ssm put-parameter --name "slack.gardener.idle.long.years" --value "1" --type "String"
+    aws ssm put-parameter --name "slack.gardener.idle.long.years" --value "1" --type "String"
-    pipenv run aws ssm put-parameter --name "slack.gardener.idle.long.channels" --value "annual-conference" --type "String"
+    aws ssm put-parameter --name "slack.gardener.idle.long.channels" --value "annual-conference" --type "String"
-    pipenv run aws ssm put-parameter --name "slack.gardener.warning.wait.message" --value 'Hi <!channel>.
+    aws ssm put-parameter --name "slack.gardener.warning.wait.message" --value 'Hi <!channel>.
 This channel has been inactive for a while, so I’d like to archive it.
 This will keep the list of channels smaller and help users find things more easily.
 If you _do not_ want this channel to be archived, just post a message and it will be left alone for a while.
 You can archive the channel now using the `/archive` command.
 If nobody posts in a few days I will come back and archive the channel for you.' --type "String"
     # Done via input json because the awscli v1 tries to auto-fetch any url, this apparently will be fixed in awscli v2
-    pipenv run aws ssm put-parameter --cli-input-json '{
+    aws ssm put-parameter --cli-input-json '{
       "Name": "slack.gardener.uri",
       "Value": "https://api.slack.com",
       "Type": "String",